Will and testament: Probate

 After the testator has died, an application for probate may be made in a court with probate jurisdiction to determine the validity of the will or wills that the testator may have created, i.e., which will satisfy the legal requirements, and to appoint an executor.
 In most cases, during probate, at least one witness is called upon to testify or sign a "proof of witness" affidavit.
-In some jurisdictions, however, statutes may provide requirements for a "self-proving" will (must be met during the execution of the will), in which case witness testimony may be forgone during probate.
-Often there is a time limit, usually 30 days, within which a will must be admitted to probate.
+In some jurisdictions, however, statutes may require a "self-proving" will (which must be met during the execution of the will), in which case witness testimony may be dispensed with during probate.
+There is often a time limit, usually 30 days, within which a will must be admitted to probate.
 In some jurisdictions, only an original will may be admitted to probate—even the most accurate photocopy will not suffice.
 Some jurisdictions will admit a copy of a will if the original was lost or accidentally destroyed and the validity of the copy can be proved to the satisfaction of the court.

 If the will is ruled invalid in probate, then inheritance will occur under the laws of intestacy as if a will were never drafted.